Poperto/SpoladoriApp/README.md

 # SpoladoriApp
 Folder about stage application of SWIFT course for Spoladori

-Here there will go every updates about Firebase Database for app.
+Here there will go every updates about Application Layout and Design